Argentina’s Milei stars in global far-right rally in Spain

-Argentina’s President Javier Milei threw his weight behind Europe’s far right Sunday at a Madrid rally that also featured leading stars of the movement like Italy’s Giorgia Meloni and France’s Marine Le Pen.
+Argentina’s President Javier Milei on Sunday threw his weight behind Europe’s far right at a Madrid rally that also featured leading stars of the movement like Italy’s Giorgia Meloni and France’s Marine Le Pen.

 “Let’s not give in to socialism, let’s face it with greater courage.
 It seems that we are few, but we have nothing to fear, because victory on the battlefield does not depend on the number of soldiers, but on the forces that come from heaven,” he said.